Chris Froome: Personal life

 Froome met Michelle Cound, a South African of Welsh origin, through South African rider Daryl Impey in 2009.
 Froome and Cound moved to Monaco together in 2011 and got engaged in March 2013.
 The couple married in November 2014, and on 14 December 2015 had their first child, a son.
 Froome dedicated his 2013 Tour de France win to his mother, who died of cancer five weeks before his Tour debut in 2008.
 His second child, a daughter, was born on 1 August 2018.

 Froome was appointed officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to cycling.

+On 27 August 2025, Froome sustained a pneumothorax, five fractured ribs, and a lumbar vertebrae break in a solo training accident.
+He was airlifted to hospital in Toulon, where he underwent successful surgery.

 Physiology

 Since winning his first Tour de France title in 2013, doubts over Froome's performances were raised by various experts, including former Festina coach Antoine Vayer.
 These allegations were based mainly on his sudden transformation from a relatively unknown rider to a Grand Tour winner, following his breakthrough performance in the 2011 Vuelta.
 After his dominant showing in the first mountain stage of the 2015 Tour, the suspicions increased even further.

 In an attempt to answer these questions, Froome promised to undergo independent physiological testing soon after finishing the Tour.
 The test, arranged by Froome himself, took place shortly before the start of the Vuelta, on 17 August 2015, in the GlaxoSmithKline Human Performance lab in London.
 Several tests were carried to determine his maximum sustainable power for 20–40 minutes (threshold power), level of maximum oxygen consumption (VO2 max) and his peak power.

-Froome's peak power was measured at 525 W; his peak 20–40-minute power, at 419 W, corresponds to 79.8 percent of the maximum.
+Froome's peak power was measured at 525 W; his peak 20–40-minute power, at 419 W, corresponds to 79.8 per cent of the maximum.
 Given his weight of 69.9 kg (of which 9.8% was body fat) at the time of test, this corresponds to figures of 7.51 and 5.98 W/kg respectively.
 His maximum oxygen uptake was measured at 84.6 ml/kg/min.
 At the time, he was reportedly almost 3 kg heavier compared to his Tour weight of 67 kg.
 Using this number, the VO2 max figure would translate to approximately 88.2 ml/kg/min.

 Froome also released results from a previous test, carried out in 2007 while being part of the UCI development programme.
 The 2007 test measured his peak power at 540 W, the threshold power at 420 W and the maximum oxygen uptake of 80.2 ml/kg/min, at a weight of 75.6 kg.